equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Klett, A., 1900.
 Zur Kenntniss der reducirenden Eigenschaften der Bakterien.
 Zeitschrift für Hygiene und Infektionskrankheiten 33, 137.

-Latimer WM (1938).
+Latimer, W.M., 1938.
 ‘The Oxidation States of the Elements and their Potentials in Aqueous Solutions‘ (Prentice-Hall: Englewood Cliffs, NJ)

-Latimer WM (1953).
+Latimer, W.M., 1953.
 ‘The Oxidation States of the Elements and their Potentials in Aqueous Solutions.
 Second Edition‘ (Prentice-Hall: Englewood Cliffs, NJ)

-Lee DS, Edmond JM (1985).
+Lee, D.S., Edmond, J.M., 1985.
 Tellurium species in seawater.
 Nature 313, 782–785. doi:10.1038/313782a0

-Lide DR, Frederikse HPR (1995).
+Lide, D.R., Frederikse, H.P.R., 1995.
 ‘CRC Handbook of Chemistry and Physics, 76th Edn., A Ready-Reference Book of Chemical and Physical Data’ (CRC Press: Cleveland, US)

-Lingane JJ, Niedrach LW (1948).
+Lingane, J.J., Niedrach, L.W., 1948.
 Polarography of selenium and tellurium.
 I. The -2 states.
 Journal of the American Chemical Society 70, 4115–4120. doi:10.1021/ja01192a041

-Lourijsen-Teyssèdre M (1955).
+Lourijsen-Teyssèdre, M., 1955.
 Condensation phenomena in inorganic chemistry.
 XI.
 Constitution of tellurate solutions.
 Bulletin de la Societé Chimique de France 22, 1196–1202. [in French] (Contribution à l’étude des phénomènes de condensation en chimie minérale.
 11. – Constitution des solutions de tellurates)

-Masson MR (1976).
+Masson, M.R., 1976.
 Some equilibrium constants of tellurous acid.
 Journal of Inorganic and Nuclear Chemistry 38, 545–548. doi:10.1016/0022-1902(76)80301-6

-Masson MR, Lutz HD, Engelen B (1986).
+Masson, M.R., Lutz, H.D., Engelen, B., 1986.
 Sulfites, Selenites and Tellurites.
 IUPAC Solubility Data Series Volume 26.
 Available at: https://srdata.nist.gov/solubility/IUPAC/iupac.aspx, last accessed 8 March 2019.

-Marhold H, Sagmueller W, Gamsjaeger H (1988.)
-The volume change for the dissociation of telluric acid.
+Marhold, H., Sagmueller, W., Gamsjaeger, H., 1988) The volume change for the dissociation of telluric acid.
 Monatshefte für Chemie 119, 1369–1373. doi:10.1007/BF00810280

-Markus Y (2018) Do doubly charged monatomicanions exist in aqueous solution?
+Markus, Y., 2018 Do doubly charged monatomicanions exist in aqueous solution?
 Archives of Organic and Inorganic Chemical Sciences 2(2) MS.ID.000134.

-Maruyama Y, Yamaashi Y (1985).
+Maruyama, Y., Yamaashi, Y., 1985.
 Adsorption and colloidal behaviour of traces of tellurium(IV) in aqueous solutions.
 Journal of Radioanalytical and Nuclear Chemistry 91, 67–72. doi:10.1007/BF02036310

-May PM (2000).
+May, P.M., 2000.
 A simple, general and robust function for equilibria in aqueous electrolyte solutions to high ionic strength and temperature.
 Chemical Communications 0, 1265–1266. doi:10.1039/B003157G

-May PM, Batka D, Hefter G, Königsberger E, Rowland D (2018).
+May, P.M., Batka, D., Hefter, G., Königsberger, E., Rowland, D., 2018.
 Goodbye to S2- in aqueous solution.
 Chemical Communications 54, 1980–1983. doi:10.1039/C8CC00187A

-May PM, Rowland D (2018), JESS, a Joint Expert Speciation System - VI: Thermodynamically-consistent standard Gibbs energies of reaction for aqueous solutions.
+May, P.M., Rowland, D., 2018, JESS, a Joint Expert Speciation System - VI: Thermodynamically-consistent standard Gibbs energies of reaction for aqueous solutions.
 New Journal of Chemistry   42, 7617–7629. doi:10.1039/C7NJ03597G

-McPhail (1995).
+McPhail, 1995.
 Thermodynamic properties of aqueous tellurium species between 25 and 350oC.
 Geochimica et Cosmochimica Acta 59, 851–866. doi:10.1016/0016-7037(94)00353-X

-Mills KC(1974).
+Mills, K.C., 1974.
 ‘Thermodynamic Data for Inorganic Sulfides, Selenides, and Tellurides’.
 (Butterworths, London).

-Milne JB (1991).
+Milne, J.B., 1991.
 Hexachlorotellurate(IV) hydrolysis equilibria in hydrochloric acid. measurement by Raman and 125Te NMR spectroscopy and a reconsideration of earlier spectrophotometric results.
 Canadian Journal of Chemistry 69, 987–992. doi:10.1139/v91-144

-Milne JB, Moffett D (1974).
+Milne, J.B., Moffett, D., 1974.
 Oxofluoro complex anion equilibria in aqueous hydrofluoric acid.
 I. Tellurate(IV).
 Inorganic Chemistry 13, 2750–2754. doi:10.1021/ic50141a040

-Milne J, Mahadevan M (1984).
+Milne, J., Mahadevan, M., 1984.
 Chlorotellurate(lV) equilibria in aqueous hydrochloric acid.
 Inorganic Chemistry 23, 268–271. doi:10.1021/ic00171a003

-Murashova VI (1966).
+Murashova, V.I., 1966.
 A study on the composition and stability of the iodotellurate complex.
 Zhurnal Analiticheskoi Khimii 21, 345–349 [in Russian].

-Myers RJ (2007).
+Myers, R.J., 2007.
 Second dissociation constant of H2Te and the absorption spectra of HTe-, Te2- and Te22- in aqueous solution.
 Journal of Solution Chemistry 36, 395–403. doi:10.1007/s10953-006-9112-

-Nabivanets BI, Kapantsyan EE, Oganesyan EN (1974).
+Nabivanets, B.I., Kapantsyan, E.E., Oganesyan, E.N., 1974.
 The state of tellurium(IV) in perchloric acid solutions.
 Russian Journal of Inorganic Chemistry 19, 394–397.

-Nabivanets BI, Oganesyan EN and Kapantsyan EE (1980).
+Nabivanets, B.I., Oganesyan, E.N., Kapantsyan, E.E., 1980.
 Tellurium(IV) sulphato-complexes in solution.
 Russian Journal of Inorganic Chemistry 25, 313–314.

-Nazarenko VA, Shitareva GG, Poluektova EN (1973).
+Nazarenko, V.A., Shitareva, G.G., Poluektova, E.N., 1973.
 The ionisation constants of tellurous and selenous acids.
 Russian Journal of Inorganic Chemistry 18, 609–611.

-Nazarenko VA, Shitareva GG, Poluektova EN (1977).
+Nazarenko, V.A., Shitareva, G.G., Poluektova, E.N., 1977.
 Spectrophotometric determination of the formation constants of tellurium(IV) hydroxo-complexes.
 Russian Journal of Inorganic Chemistry 27, 541–544.

-Oganesyan EN, Kapantsyan EE, Nabivanets BI, Babayan GG (1982).
+Oganesyan, E.N., Kapantsyan, E.E., Nabivanets, B.I., Babayan, G.G., 1982.
 Nitrato-complexes of tellurium(IV) in solution.
 Russian Journal of Inorganic Chemistry 27, 1124–125.

-Panson AJ (1963).
+Panson, A.J., 1963.
 Polarography of the ditelluride ion.
-Journal of Physical Chemistry 67, 2177–2180. doi:10.1021/j100804a049 Panson AJ (1964).
+Journal of Physical Chemistry 67, 2177–2180. doi:10.1021/j100804a049

+Panson, A.J., 1964.
 A study of the telluride ion system.
-Journal of Physical Chemistry 68, 1721–1724. doi:10.1021/j100789a008 Ripan R, Marc M (1966).
+Journal of Physical Chemistry 68, 1721–1724. doi:10.1021/j100789a008

+Ripan, R., Marc, M., 1966.
 Determination of the instability constants of hexachloro- and hexabromo- tellurides.
 Revue Roumaine de Chimie 11, 1063–1067. [in French] (Détermination de la constante d’instabilité des acides hexachloro- et hexabromotelluriques)

-Rosenheim A, Jander G (1918).
+Rosenheim, A., Jander, G., 1918.
 On telluric acid and its alkali salts in their colloidal state.
 Kolloid-Zeitschrift 22, 23–44. [in German] (Ueber die Tellursäure und ihre Alkalisalze in ihrem Verhaiten als Halbkolloide)

-Schuhmann R (1925).
+Schuhmann, R., 1925.
 The free energy and heat content of tellurium dioxide and of amorphous and metallic tellurium.
 The reduction potential of tellurium.
 Journal of the American Chemical Society 47, 356–363. doi:10.1021/ja01679a011

-Shitareva GG, Nazarenko VA (1967).
+Shitareva, G.G., Nazarenko, V.A., 1967.
 Bromo-complexes of tellurium(IV).
 Russian Journal of Inorganic Chemistry 12, 527–530.

-Shitareva GG, Nazarenko VA (1968).
+Shitareva, G.G., Nazarenko, V.A., 1968.
 Stability constants of the chloro-complexes of tellurium.
 Russian Journal of Inorganic Chemistry 13, 941–943.

-Siebert H (1959).
+Siebert, H., 1959.
 Ultrared spectra of telluric acid, tellurate and antimoniate.
 Zeitschrift für anorganische Chemie 301, 161–170. [in German] (Ultrarotspektren von Tellursäuren, Telluraten und Antimonaten). doi:10.1002/zaac.19593010305

-Sillén LG, Martell AE (1971).
+Sillén, L.G., Martell, A.E., 1971.
 ‘Stability Constants of Metal-ion Complexes SP25, Supplement No 1 to Special Publication No 25’ (The Chemical Society: London)

-Sillén LG, Martell AE (1964).
-‘Stability Constants of Metal-ion Complexes SP17’ (The Chemical Society: London) Tucker FL, Walper JF, Appleman MD, Donohue J (1962).
+Sillén, L.G., Martell, A.E., 1964.
+‘Stability Constants of Metal-ion Complexes SP17’ (The Chemical Society: London)

+Tucker, F.L., Walper, J.F., Appleman, M.D., Donohue, J., 1962.
 Complete reduction of tellurite to pure tellurium metal by microorganisms.
 Journal of Bacteriology 83, 1313–1314.

-USGS (2018).
+USGS, 2018.
 Selenium and Tellurium.
 Statistics and Information.
 Available at: https://minerals.usgs.gov/minerals/pubs/commodity/selenium/ [verified 8 March 2019]

-Yagasaki A, Sasaki Y (1987).
+Yagasaki, A., Sasaki, Y., 1987.
 Potentiometric study of heteropolyanion formation from telluric acid and molybdate anion in 1M Na(Cl).
 Bulletin of the Chemical Society of Japan 60, 763–764.

-Zweibel K (2010).
+Zweibel, K., 2010.
 The impact of tellurium supply on cadmium telluride photovoltaics.
 Science 328, 699–701. doi:10.1126/science.1189690